 Hardwood finishing products come in many alternatives, the most popular one of them is lacquer, and the most contemporary – oils.
 However, do you know the wax is another great option?
 Waxing is not that popular for no particular reason since it can be as beneficial for the whole wooden installation.
 Of course, waxing has its cons and here we will have a closer look.

-Waxing will add not only a long-lasting protective layer to the surface, but also one of a kind finishing touch and effect.
-Wax also boosts the natural pigmentation of the material and make it look like a brand new.
-Wax has high resistance to most of the scratch causers and also is more water-resistant than the other finishing options.
+Waxing will add not only a long-lasting protective layer to the surface but also one of a kind finishing touch and effect.
+Wax also boosts the natural pigmentation of the material and make it look brand new.
+Wax has high resistance to most of the scratch causes and also is more water-resistant than the other finishing options.
 Finally, waxing is recommended for certain wood species, being a natural and eco-friendly option, a healthy one for your family (keep in mind some wood species like pine, for example, naturally produce similar texture resin).

 On the other hand, the wax is not that easy to remove, apply and maintain, however you don’t have to worry, because following the instructions of our London experts can promise you a timely and easy methodology.
 Wax finishes tend to collect dirt build-ups, which are harder to be removed.
 Keep in mind that if you over-buff the finish, it will get slippery.